marcellussiegburg/puppet-comment-emacs/README.md

 puppet-comment for Emacs
 ========================
-This emacs module provides a minor-mode which will be loaded automatically, if a puppet file (with the extension .pp) is opened.
+This emacs module provides a minor-mode which will be loaded automatically together with puppet mode.

 It provides skeletons for writing comments in puppet.
 In the minor mode these skeleton functions can be called via default keybindings.